char0n/django-brevisurl/README.rst

  # Setting for default brevis backend
  BREVISURL_BACKEND = 'brevisurl.backends.local.BrevisUrlBackend' # Default is 'brevisurl.backends.local.BrevisUrlBackend'

+ # This bypasses Django Site framework and settings.SITE_ID; if set, brevisurl don't use Django Site framework
+ # but uses this settings insted to generate  absolute urls
+ BREVISURL_BACKEND_LOCAL_DOMAIN = 'http://brevisurl.net/' # Default is None

 **Append brevisurl url patterns to your urls.py at the end of module, if you're using local backend**